 She has increasingly been showing at different markets to sell and show her work to the public and was accepted in the Santa Fe Indian Market August of 2018 and 2019, in Santa Fe, New Mexico.
-She attended the Artesian Native Art Market in Sulpher, OK, and The Cherokee Art Market in Catoossa, OK for the in 2019.
-DuBoise-Shepherd is the Manager of Education and Outreach at the Mabee-Gerrer Museum of Art from 2019 - 2022.
+She attended the Artesian Native Art Market, Cherokee Art Market, Trail of Tears Art Show, Red Earth Art Festival, and Mvskoke Art Market.
+She was recently the Manager of Education and Outreach at the Mabee-Gerrer Museum of Art from 2019 - 2022.
 DuBoise-Shepherd is currently the Assistant to the Director for the University of Oklahoma School of Visual Arts.
 She is married and currently lives in her hometown of Shawnee, OK with her husband Josh Shepherd.